Easy to follow home exercises.

 Press-up Back Extensions

 Lie on your stomach with your hands under your shoulders.
-Push with your hands so your shoulders begin to lift off the floor.
-If it’s comfortable for you, put your elbows on the floor directly under your shoulders and hold this position.
+Push with your hands so your chest begins to lift off the floor keeping your hips down.
+If it’s uncomfortable for you, come down onto your elbows directly under your shoulders and hold this position.
 Keep Glutes relaxed and not tensed.
 Hold for 20 seconds and repeat twice.

-When the hip flexors are tight posture can be altered, leading to lower back pain.
-To stretch the hip flexors, kneel with one knee on the floor and the other foot in front with the knee bent.
-Push the hips forward and keep your back upright.
-Hold the stretch for 20-30 seconds.
-Repeat twice on each side.
+When the hip flexors are tight posture can be altered, excessive force can pulling the front of the pelvis forward into an anterior tilt, increasing the curve of the lower back (lordosis), leading to back pain.
+To stretch the hip flexors, kneel with one knee in line with hips and the other foot in front with the knee bent to 90 degrees.
+Push the hips forward and keep your back upright, isometrically (statically) contract the Glutes to inhibit relaxation of the hip flexors, bend your upper body over to the opposite side to increase the stretch into the Iliopsoas and Quadratus Lumborum.
+Hold the stretch for 20-30 seconds, repeat twice on each side.

 Gentle aerobic exercise such as walking, swimming and cycling, will also strengthen your lungs and heart and can help you lose weight, which can reduce the load on the lower back and reduce pain.
 Pilates may also help with back pain, combining stretching, strengthening, and core abdominal exercises.
 Ensure you use a reputable instructor and inform them about your back pain so the exercises can be tailored to your needs.